llsc-supercloud/supercloud-docs-mkdocs/docs/requesting-account.md

 system you will need ssh keys.
 For additional security you can create a passphrase when you generate your key, which you must enter every time you log in.
 Since you set this yourself on your own computer, we cannot help you reset it if you forget it.
-If you can\'t remember your passphrase you\'ll have to generate a new key and re-add it using the Web Portal.
+If you can't remember your passphrase you'll have to generate a new key and re-add it using the Web Portal.

 If you cannot generate ssh keys on your system, let us know and we can